mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 4. You can log into the database and change the accessibility if needed.
 5. To do that, Access the database by the url, http://localhost:9001/ to log in to the database.
 6. Credentials to access the database are, [System: MySql, Server: auction_mysql, Username: root, Password: 1234, Database: auction_mysql].
-7. If you need to log into the php docker container in order to install composer libraries (if needed), go to the root folder, and run the docker command, "sudo docker exec -it auction_php bash".
+7. If you need to log into the php docker container in order to install composer libraries (if needed), go to the root folder, and run the docker command, `sudo docker exec -it auction_php bash`.

 * Login to the database
 1. Browse http://localhost:9001/